wlillisdev/hudson-homes/README.md

    # Conclusion
-    - I would put more emphasis on a mobile first design when it came to buildin out the site.
+    - I would put more emphasis on a mobile first design when it came to building out the site.
-    - If I was to build this site again, I would spend more time on the wireframes and know exactly how to structure each section and element
+    - If I was to build this site again, I would spend more time on the wireframes and know exactly how to structure each section and element before i start.
     - Due to time constraints, I did not have time to experiment a lot with flex or CSS grid, I think I could have got a better services page layout with CSS grid.
     - I would also learn to make more commits during the project built.
--